Partnering for Dairy Antimicrobial Stewardship:

 A Conference for Farmers and Veterinarians in the West

-In consideration of the current state and federal health agencies’ policies surrounding the COVID-19 national emergency declaration, we are postponing the “Partnering for Antimicrobial Stewardship: A Conference for Farmers and Veterinarians in the West” live conference in Portland, OR, as well as the interactive “Go-to-Meeting” sites in California, Idaho, Utah, and Washington.
-We take these actions to ensure attendees may engage with dairy antimicrobial stewardship without concern for their personal health and safety.
+In consideration of the current state and federal health agencies’ policies surrounding the COVID-19 national emergency declaration, we are offering the “Partnering for Antimicrobial Stewardship: A Conference for Farmers and Veterinarians in the West” live conference as a set of four webinars in July.
+Each webinar is unique, so we hope you will take advantage of all four.

 Antimicrobial resistance threatens the efficacy of drugs that ensure animal health and welfare as well as poses a threat to human health.
 Antimicrobial stewardship is a set of practices that aim to slow the rate at which bacteria develop resistance to antimicrobial drugs.

-The California Department of Food and Agriculture in collaboration with Washington State University and the University of California, Davis, are hosting a one-day, multimedia, interactive conference that will bring veterinarians and dairy producers together to learn about the threat of antimicrobial resistance and provide insights for practical antimicrobial stewardship plans for their farms.
+The California Department of Food and Agriculture in collaboration with Washington State University and the University of California, Davis, are hosting these FREE webinars to bring veterinarians and dairy producers “together” to learn about the threat of antimicrobial resistance and provide insights for practical antimicrobial stewardship plans for their farms.

-To learn more about the Dairy Antimicrobial Stewardship Conference check out the Flyer & Agenda (PST) or Agenda (Mountain Time) .
+To learn more about the Dairy Antimicrobial Stewardship Conference check out the Agenda (Pacific Time).

-To register for this FREE conference please visit: Register for the Conference
+To register for this FREE conference please visit the links below:

 - Dr. Dale Moore, WSU